Metula: Mandatory period

-Nahal Ayyun Bridge
+Nahal Ayun Bridge

-The bridge over Nahal Ayyun was built by the British in the years 1943-44.
+The bridge over Nahal Ayun was built by the British in the years 1943–44.
 On June 17, 1946 (Night of the bridges) all four Palmach battalions (the Haganah elite units) captured and destroyed 11 border bridges.
 As a consequence, on June 29, 1946 ("Black Sabbath"), the British soldiers imprisoned many Yishuv leaders and Palmach members.
 The bridge was blown up again by the Palmach during the War of Independence.
-The bridge was repaired in the 1980s.
+It was repaired in the 1980s.

 State of Israel

-In modern Israel, Metula is known as a wealthy town popular as a tourist destination, especially for Israeli schoolchildren during summer vacation.
+In Israel, Metula is known as a wealthy town popular as a tourist destination, especially for schoolchildren on summer vacation.